Monitoring drought conditions, coordinating response actions and assessing impacts.

 Despite all efforts to prepare for a drought, water is a finite resource and based on history, wells will go dry and surface water sources will be reduced.
 Everybody has a part to play in planning for drought and sustaining water supplies during drought conditions.
 Guidance on topics such as curbing water use, implementing outdoor water restrictions, and what to do in the case of a well failure is available for municipalities, water utilities, residential and other private well owners, and the public.
 See the tabs below for resources.

-- NH Drought Conditions Updates
+- Drought Guidance

 - Low-Income Residential Drought Assistance Program